Adjoa/friendly-journey/README.md

 ### Description
-Demonstrates the use of the role and profiles Puppet design pattern to
-<br> configure a pair of active-passive load balancers using HAProxy and
-<br> Keepalived to route traffic to a small cluster of webservers.
+Demonstrates the use of the role and profiles Puppet design pattern to configure a pair of active-passive load balancers using HAProxy and Keepalived to route traffic to a small cluster of webservers.

 ### Requirements
 This code was tested within the master-agent configuration of Puppet with